lff0305/apollo_chart/README.md

 # General info

-This is a helm chart for installing a whole stack for Ctrip Apollo Services in k8s.
+This is a helm chart for installing a whole stack for Ctrip Apollo Services in k8s / AWS EKS

 See https://github.com/ctripcorp/apollo for details for apollo configuration center.